 Do I need a car in Nantucket, Massachusetts?

-Nantucket is easily navigated on the bike, moped, or foot, and also by shuttle bus or taxi.
-If you’re staying outside of downtown Nantucket, however, or if you simply prefer to explore by car, you might want to bring your own car or rent one when you arrive.
+Nantucket is easily navigated on the bike, moped, or foot by shuttle bus or taxi.
+However, if you’re staying outside of downtown Nantucket or prefer to explore by car, you might want to bring your car or rent one when you arrive.

 What do I need to know before visiting Nantucket, Massachusetts?

-Before taking a trip to Nantucket, you should be aware that the island is quite expensive.
+Before taking a trip to Nantucket, you should know that the island is expensive.
 Accommodations, food, and shopping are all quite costly compared to the mainland.

 When is the best time to go whale watching in Nantucket, Massachusetts?

-The best time for whale watching in Massachusetts is in the warmer months, typically from April to October, although whales have been spotted in waters around Massachusetts as early as mid-March and as late as early November.
+The best time for whale watching in Massachusetts is in the warmer months, typically from April to October.
+However, whales have been spotted in waters around Massachusetts as early as mid-March and as late as early November.